hugeandbulk/rumor/Erdős–Rényi-model/readme.md

 What are 2 connected graphs?

 A graph is connected if for any two vertices x, y ∈ V (G), there is a path whose endpoints are x and y.
 A connected graph G is called 2-connected, if for every vertex x ∈ V (G), G − x is connected.
 A separating set or vertex cut of a connected graph G is a set S ⊂ V (G) such that G − S is disconnected.

+What is the formula for random generator?

+You can also generate a random number between two numbers.
+The formula is =RAND()*(b−a)+a.
+If you want a number between 20 and 60 — where a is the lower bound value and b is the upper bound value — the formula would be =RAND()*(60−20)+20.